Ammaar-Alam/cos-226/kdtree/readme.txt

  * from doing the assignment, and whether you enjoyed doing it.
  **************************************************************************** */
-no but fr, ong this assignment killed my sanity and i hated it. i wish ill upon the person who designed it. i hope they stub their two every step they take for the next two weeks.
+no but fr, ong this assignment killed my sanity and i hated it. i wish ill upon the person who designed it. i hope they stub their toe every step they take for the next two weeks.

-also if i get points deducted for the 'fully' filling out the table i will find the person grading this istg i have nothing to lose after this assignment <3 here's proof i have a test class for this since it's not technically in my main for the ST class itself: https://github.com/Ammaar-Alam/cos-226/blob/main/kdtree/KdTreeTest.java
+also if i get points deducted for the 'fully' filling out the table i will find the person grading this. istg i have nothing to lose after this assignment <3

+here's proof i have a test class for this since it's not technically in my main for the ST class itself: https://github.com/Ammaar-Alam/cos-226/blob/main/kdtree/KdTreeTest.java